neonfuz/groundseg-nix/readme.md

 ## Bugs to retest (unfiled)

+ - minio containers don't get deleted on ship delete
- - penpai doesn't work through startram
+ - penpai doesn't work through startram (working at all?)

 ## Bugs to file elsewhere (unfiled)